Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - Other protocols include FTP, E-mail etc.

 <mark style="background: #FF5582A6;">The Presentation Layer:</mark>
-- Concerned with the <mark style="background: #FF5582A6;">syntax</mark> and semantics of the information transmitted
+- Concerned with the <mark style="background: #FF5582A6;">syntax</mark> and <mark style="background: #FF5582A6;">semantics</mark> of the information transmitted
 - Facilitates communication between <mark style="background: #FF5582A6;">big-endian</mark> computers e.g. Sun Sparcs and <mark style="background: #FF5582A6;">little-endian</mark> computers e.g. Windows machines

 <mark style="background: #FF5582A6;"> The Session Layer:</mark>
 - Facilitates the use of sessions between end stations.
 During a session the user and the computer system engage in a <mark style="background: #FF5582A6;">dialogue</mark>
 - The session layer establishes and maintains dialogues

-It also determines:
-- The type of control to be used i.e. two-way simultaneous communication, two-way alternate comm. or one-way comm.
+- It also determines the type of control to be used i.e. two-way simultaneous communication, two-way alternate comm. or one-way comm.
-- <mark style="background: #FF5582A6;">Re-synchronisation</mark> of the dialogue after a crash
+- It facilitates <mark style="background: #FF5582A6;">re-synchronisation</mark> of the dialogue after a crash

 <mark style="background: #FF5582A6;">The Transport Layer:</mark>
 - This is a key layer.
 It is a true <mark style="background: #FF5582A6;">end-to-end</mark> layer